Hi, I’m Imran Khan

 University of California, Merced, California. | Aug, 2016 - Oct, 2021

-Computational Modeling & Nano-fabrication of Plasmonic Metastructures:
+Computational Modeling of Plasmonic Metastructures

-• Developed a hybrid full-wave modeling framework combining the Method of Fundamental Solutions (MFS) and Foldy–Lax multiple-scattering theory to simulate scattering from dielectric cores coated with plasmonic nanoparticle assemblies.
+• Developed a hybrid full-wave electromagnetic modeling framework combining the Method of Fundamental Solutions (MFS) and Foldy–Lax multiple-scattering theory to simulate scattering from dielectric cores coated with plasmonic nanoparticle assemblies.

-• Implemented Python and MATLAB solvers to compute far-field angular scattering, extinction and scattering spectra, anisotropy, and albedo across large design parameter spaces.
+• Implemented Python and MATLAB solvers to compute far-field scattering, extinction spectra, anisotropy, and albedo across large parameter spaces; identified regimes of scattering suppression, angular redistribution, and broadband cloaking.

-Optical Metrology for Nanoscale Energy Transfer(UC Merced, 2017-2019)
+Optical Metrology for Nanoscale Energy Transfer (2017–2019)

 Graduate Research Associate